webmeier/learnjs/README.md

 In JavaScript Fundamentals (let's call it JSF), you'll learn how to take your JavaScript skills from a novice to a ninja.

-You'll learn the necessary lessons, you'll build stuff.

 This private Github repo is a temporary place for you to read the lessons.
-I want to make this first, and give you access to the lessons before creating a portal.
-I want to give you access first, so you can learn without waiting for the course to be completely ready.
+I want to give you access to the lessons before creating a portal first, so you can learn without waiting for the course to be completely ready.

 ## Here's how JSF is structured